University of Technology Sydney

 Description

 This subject encourages students to further investigate fashion practice through design investigation while integrating individual research into studio activities.
-A lecture series provides an overview of the relationship between cultural innovation and the fashioned body in relation to a emerging perspectives and approaches in sustainable fashion.
+A lecture series provides an overview of the relationship between fashion history, cultural innovation and the fashioned body in relation to a emerging perspectives and approaches in sustainable fashion.
 This subject addresses issues of value and meaning in relation to everyday dress practices, sustainable fashion and future fashion practice.
 Weekly activites provide a practical context for the exploration of fashion practice in relation to alternative garment-making methodologies, creative process, process documentation, reflective practice and image-making.
 The subject culminates in the creation of an original fashion design project enabling the student to position fashion design practice as a form of future oriented cultural research.

 Subject learning objectives (SLOs)